-Fortunately, there are a number of places in Greater Manchester when you can combine both these pleasures in the same day.
+Fortunately, there are plenty of places in Greater Manchester when you can combine both these pleasures in the same day.

-Here are five of our tips if you fancy going walking in a winter wonderland somewhere in our city-region.
+Here are five of our tips to explore green spaces in our city-region.

 Chorlton Ees and the River Mersey